 Over the years I have developed my own filtering process which to date seems to have stood me in good stead - and which I have shared with you in The duck test and the big assumption - which can be summarised as: "...is this a "generic or universal truth?".

-So my first criteria is to see if the teaching, research, insight or work of that person points to, or contributes to, or in some way expands our understanding of generic or universal truth.
+So my first criteria is to see if the teaching, research, insight or work of that person points to, or contributes to, or in some way expands our understanding and experience of generic or universal truth?

 A second big criteria for me is the person's attitude to money - as shown in their website, pricing and positioning of their material, and the general feel of their whole approach.

-Whilst we all have to make a living and cover our operational costs (as indeed I do too!)
-I get very wary when I see teachers, thought leaders, or various types of "gurus" selling seminars and retreats for thousands of dollars, and where there is a continual focus on the "upsell" where they seem to encourage people to buy a seemimgly never ending series of product.
+Whilst we all have to make a living and cover our operational costs I get very wary when I see teachers, thought leaders, or various types of "gurus" selling seminars and retreats for thousands of dollars, and where there is a continual focus on the "upsell" where they seem to encourage people to buy a seemingly never ending series of product.

 This does seem to be especially (but not exclusively) prevalent in North America where making money as a primary focus is an integral aspect of mainstream culture.

 So I am more drawn to, and give more credence to, inspirational people who's primary focus is obviously not just about maximising their profit potential.